rainihelmstadter/rainihelmstadter/urban_greenspace.md

 Yi, Li, Jaime E. Hart, Charlotte Roscoe, et al. 2025.
 “Greenspace and Depression Incidence in the US-Based Nationwide Nurses’ Health Study II: A Deep Learning Analysis of Street-View Imagery.”
 Environment International 198 (April): 109429. https://doi.org/10.1016/j.envint.2025.109429.

 ## Notebook

+To see the code I used to complete this analysis, please check out [this Jupyter notebook]projects/urban_greenspace/urban-greenspace-notebook.html).